mikependon/RepoDB.NET/pages/features/dynamics.md

 layout: navpage
 sidebar: features
 title: "Dynamics"
-description: "This feature allows you to create a simplified and targetted operations by simply maximizing the usage of dynamics."
+description: "This feature allows you to work with RepoDB by maximizing the usage of dynamics."
 permalink: /feature/dynamics
 tags: [repodb, class, dynamics, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---

 # Dynamics

 This feature allows you to create a simplified and targeted operation by simply maximizing the usage of dynamics.

-It is very useful if you wish to do CRUD for targeted columns or a CRUD operation without even a class model.
+It is also very useful if you wish to do CRUD for targetted columns or a CRUD operation without even a class model.

 #### Querying a Data